Amoreg/DeVops---Repos/PROJECT 03/lamp.md

 ###   $ sudo mysql --version

-#  To Secure the installation for bug and dangerous lock down
+#  To Secure the installation from bug and dangerous lock down

 ###  $ sudo mysql_secure_installation